willpuckett/kb_can/can.md

 ## What is Canbus

-Canbus is a networking technology.
+Canbus is a linear network topology.
 CAN stands for Controller Area Network.
 We'll use the word canbus throughout this document to refer to CAN—it works better for search results, and disambiguates from the common English word, can.
 Originating from the early 1980's, canbus grew popular in the automotive industry to connect all the various pieces of a car, and for factory floor automation.
 Canbus runs on two wires, Can High (can_h), and Can Low (can_l).
 These two wires carry a differential signal, that is, the same magnitude signal where one is positive and the other negative, i.e. abs(can_l) = abs(can_h).
 By twisting the wires of this differential pair, greater resilience to interference is created, because the difference between the signals is still the same.

+The linear topology of canbus means that each device on the bus can communicate with every other device.
+This is in contrast to a star topology, where each device communicates with a central hub, and the hub communicates with each device.

+Canbus is terminated at both ends of the line.
+This termination helps to reduce ringing on the line, and is usually a 120Ω resistor.
+Canbus can also be terminated in a split termination scheme, in which two 60Ω resistors connected are connected in series between can_h and can_l, and a capacitor connected to ground is placed between them.

 At a high level, canbus helps make I/O *plastic*, by adding a little or a lot just where it's needed.
 This sort of fluidity can make understanding canbus topology a little more challenging at first because so many different configurations are possible.

 Not every mcu is canbus capable.
 Many STM32 and SAM mcus implement canbus in hardware.
 Canbus is implemented in software (in the PIO cores) on RP2040.

-An mcu doesn't create the final can signal directly.
+An mcu doesn't create the final CAN signal directly.
 It communicates with a device called a *CAN transceiver* which creates the differential signal from two pins on the mcu.
-Some boards have a transceiver built in, but for many older boards, you'll need to solder and wire one yourself.
+Some boards have a transceiver built in, but for many older boards, you'll need to solder and/or wire one yourself.
 If you're building from the ground up, or shopping for new hardware to implement your canbus designs, it's probably preferable to exclude boards without a transceiver built in.

+Klipper implements CAN 2.0, which has a maximum speed of 1000000 bits per second.
+The newer CAN FD (Flexible Data Rate) has a maximum speed of 8000000 bits per second, but is not currently supported by Klipper.
+CAN FD is backwards compatible with CAN 2.0, and some newer devices may feature a CAN FD transceiver, which will work just fine with Klipper's CAN 2.0 implementation.

 ## Motive, or, Do I Need Can?